Golden Raspberry Awards: Razzie Redeemer Award

 The Razzie Redeemer Award is presented to a former nominee or winner who has subsequently made a comeback from critical or commercial failure.
 The award was introduced in 2014.
-Winners include Ben Affleck, Sylvester Stallone, Mel Gibson, "A Safe Hollywood-Haven", Melissa McCarthy, Eddie Murphy, Will Smith, Colin Farrell, Pamela Anderson and Fran Drescher.
+Winners include Ben Affleck, Sylvester Stallone, Mel Gibson, Melissa McCarthy, Eddie Murphy, Will Smith, Colin Farrell, Pamela Anderson and Kate Hudson.

+Some of the winners are not necessarily tied to films or specific people.
+Two notable examples include "A Safe Hollywood Haven" winning in 2017 for the film industry's response to the #MeToo movement and Fran Drescher winning in 2023 due to her role as the president of SAG-AFTRA during the 2023 SAG-AFTRA strike.

 Worst Career Achievement

 This award has been given five times, to Ronald Reagan in 1981, to Linda Blair in 1983, to Irwin Allen in 1985, to "Bruce the Rubber Shark" from Jaws in 1987, and to director Uwe Boll in 2009 who received this for his achievement as "Germany's answer to Ed Wood".

 Governor's Award

 This is a special award given by Razzie Award Governor John J. B. Wilson to an individual whose achievements are not covered by the Razzies' other categories.
 It was awarded in 2003 to Travis Payne for "Distinguished Under-Achievement in Choreography" in the film From Justin to Kelly.
 It would again be awarded in 2021 to the year 2020 for "The Worst Calendar Year EVER!"